determined-ai/determined/examples/diffusion/textual_inversion_stable_diffusion/README.md

 * lr scheduler
 * `accelerate --config` support/example
 * Multi-experiment visualizations currently showing no data for some reason.
+* Trial stats are only uploaded upon trial completion due to some change between 0.19.0 and 0.19.2, for unclear reasons
+* Tensorboard doesn't seem to update when new images are generated.
+Need to kill TB agent and restart it to see new images.
+* Images generated towards the end of training are inconsistently uploaded at all to TB.
 * Link to blog post, when published.
 * Short section on tips